moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 - **joint_states** topic: The jogger uses this joint information for calculations.

 - **joint_group_position_controller/command** topic: This is the outgoing command that causes the robot to move.

+- **change_control_dimensions** service: This is the service offered to change which dimensions jogging is allowed in

 .. image:: jogging_rqt_graph.png
    :width: 700px